Burbenpho/gametoolkit/README.md

 ...more will be added in future!
 ## Credits

-Ludusavi was created by [mtkennerly](https://github.com/mtkennerly) and is licensed under the MIT License.
-[1](https://github.com/mtkennerly/ludusavi)
+[Ludusavi](https://github.com/mtkennerly/ludusavi) was created by [mtkennerly](https://github.com/mtkennerly) and is licensed under the MIT License.